mxrvx/autoloader/README.md

-# Automatic loading `bootstrap.php` packages installed using composer for MODX Revolution
+# Automatic loading `autoloader.php` packages installed using composer for MODX Revolution

 ## Installation and configuration